How to Get a Medical Certificate: Your Complete Guide to Online and Offline Options

 Types of providers:

-- Private GP clinics: Full-service private medical practices
+- Private medical clinics: Full-service private practices (Sanitas, Adeslas, Quirónsalud in Spain)

 - Travel clinics: Specialise in travel-related medical assessments

-- Occupational health clinics: Focus on workplace health and fitness-to-work assessments
+- Occupational health clinics (mutuas): Focus on workplace health and fitness-to-work assessments

 Step 2: Book an appointment